MinnaZhong/ufactory_doc_usermanual/en/support_articles/hardware/how-to-replace-xarm-tool-flange.md

 ### 8. Disconnect tool flange

-Unscrew the two bolts on the metal boomerang-looking piece and unplug the colorful comm wires as well as the black power cable.
+Unscrew the two bolts on the metal boomerang-looking piece and unplug the colorful comm wires as well as the black-wrapped power cable.

 ![](assets/flange_step8.png)

 ### 9. Connect the new tool flange

-Plug the black power cable into the corresponding terminal.
+Plug the black-wrapped power cable into the corresponding terminal.
 Connect the colorful comm wires, noting that the red wire must line up with the half circle on the circuit board.

 ![](assets/flange_step9.jpg)